pradeep3sep/interviewquestion/README ReactJs.md

 <br>

-Module CSS
+> ### Module CSS

-- general css is global in nature means whether we import in component or in app file.
+- General css is global in nature means whether we import in component or in app file.
 It will be applicable in all area, so to overcome this limitation, we use mdoule css

 - CSS module let you use the same css class name in different files without worrying about naming clashes